-You should apply for retirement benefits by completing a Notice of Intent to Retire (NOI) form at https://www.umsystem.edu/totalrewards/retirement and scheduling a meeting with your campus HR Generalist.
-This form should be completed at least 60 days before your planned retirement date.
-This will ensure your payments begin on time and allow for verification of your employment and salary history, calculation of your benefits and the payment options available to you.
+You will apply for retirement benefits by completing an electronic Notice of Intent to Retire (eNOI) form in MyHR.
+Step by step instructions are available at umurl.us/RetireNOI.
+Schedule a meeting with your campus HR Generalist (umurl.us/cbr) to discuss your plan, ask any questions about the retirement process, and submit your intent to retire.
+This electronic form should be submitted at least 60 days before your planned retirement date.
+This will ensure your payments begin on time and allow for verification of your employment and salary history, calculation of your benefits, and the payment options available to you.